trilitech/tezos-developer-docs/docs/tutorials/dapp.md

 ## The tutorial application

-In this tutorial, you create a simple game where the user is poking though a dapp.
+In this tutorial, you create a simple game where the user is poking though a dApp.
 The user interacts with the smart contract through a web interface, where they can see the current state of the contract and send poke commands to it.
 The contract responds by updating its storage with the user's address.
 Alternately, a user can also poke the contract deployed by other users.

 The application looks like this: